Key words: Child Sexual Abuse, victims, perpetrators, incest, Nigeria.

 Sexual penetration could be oral, anal or vaginal intercourse.

 The risk factors for being a victim or a perpetrator.

 Being female is a major risk factor.
 Females were two times more at risk than males to be sexually abused.
 About 31% of girls in Nigeria reported that their first sexual intercourse was either rape or forced sex.

 Females are more likely to be abused at an earlier age than males, and the abuse lasts longer.

-Females are also more likely to report abuse.
+Also females are more likely to report abuse.
 But if the sexual abuse is multiple, report is less likely.

 Having a mental, developmental or physical disability raises the risk for CSA.
 The risk is high in children who are impulsive, abuse substance or have mental illness.